Definition of Irrevocable Trust

-Ultimately, any living trust or revocable trust becomes an irrevocable trust as well at death.
+- Ultimately, any living trust or revocable trust becomes an irrevocable trust at death.
 So, until death, a living (or revocable or inter vivos) trust is taxed based on the Social Security Number (SSN) of the person who can change it.

-All income that is earned by — and all statements of assets that are in such a living revocable trust — are provided to the trustee and are taxed based on the SSN of the person who set the trust up.
+- All income that is earned by — and all statements of assets that are in such a living revocable trust — are provided to the trustee and are taxed based on the SSN of the person who set up the trust.

 Other Methods To Revoke An Irrevocable Trust